RacoonDog/LaunchArgsAPI/README.md

 - `--demo`: Enables demo mode if present
 - `--bonusChest`: Enables bonus chest if present
 - `--forceUpgrade`: Forcibly runs datafixers on world if present
-- `--eraseCache`: If present, erase cache (Heightmaps, Lightmaps) during world upgrade, only has an effect if `--forceUpgrade` is present
+- `--eraseCache`: If present, erase cache (Heightmaps, Lightmaps) during world upgrade, only has an effect if `forceUpgrade` is present
 - `--safeMode`: Loads level with vanilla datapack only if present
 - `--help`: Prints commands, then quits
 - `--singleplayer`: `String`